GustavBertram/awesome-common-lisp-learning/README.md

 This list focuses on resources for learning Common Lisp, especially resources that I've found useful.

-There are other awesome common lisp lists that focus on other aspects of Common Lisp:
+There are other awesome Common Lisp lists that focus on other topics:
 * [Common Lisp Libraries](https://github.com/CodyReichert/awesome-cl)
 * [More Common Lisp Libraries](https://github.com/vindarel/curated-awesome-cl) (forked and updated from the above list)
 * [Common Lisp Software](https://github.com/azzamsa/awesome-cl-software)